-We often receive calls from tenants who are in a situation looking for Specialist Mortgage Advice in York regarding their landlord is looking to sell the property they are living in.
+We often receive calls from tenants who are in a situation looking for specialist mortgage advice in York regarding their landlord is looking to sell the property they are living in.
 However, this can present an opportunity.
 It can be harder for landlords to sell to the open market.
 Therefore, those buying as a sitting tenant can often have the first refusal on the property.

 Landlords were previously afforded tax reliefs, but the Government has clamped down on these.
 As a result of this, many landlords are now paying more tax than before.
 Therefore, it is no longer worth their while, so they are looking to sell.